Daggerlake/MatthewMoreno/README.md

 ![Chapter 5 screenshot](/public/images/chapter_5_screenshot.png)

 ## Notes
-* Used the following locations in the database.
+* I used the following locations in the database.
   * Oppenheimer Cafe
     * **lat**: 47.263599
     * **long**: -122.483337